What is a Sexologist?

 How a Sexologist Can Help Individuals

-A sexologist can help individuals:
+A clinical sex specialist can help individuals:

 • Create a positive relationship with their own body and sexuality